railsbridge-boston/railsbridge-boston/views/vm_setup.markdown

 ## Setting up a workspace
-Open a command prompt.
-See the [Using the Command Prompt](/command_prompt), for a refresher on how to start the command prompt.
+Open the command line.
+See the [Using the Command Line](http://docs.railsbridgeboston.org/ruby/command_line), for a refresher on how to start the command line.

 Create a workspace directory for your Railsbridge tutorial.